forestgeo/Climate/Met_Station_Data/SCBI/README.md

 2- **National Ecological Observatory Network (NEON) terrestrial and aquatic monitoring stations**, starting 2015.
 Monitoring stations include an above-canopy tower just outside the ForestGEO plot, with measurements at a variety of heights above/within/below the canopy (terrestrial site - "SCBI"), and below-canopy stations along a stream within the plot (aquatic site - "POSE").
 All data are archived and freely available on [NEON's data portal](http://data.neonscience.org/home).

-Prior to 2009, the closest weather station was the [**Front Royal weather station**](https://github.com/forestgeo/Climate/tree/master/Met_Station_Data/SCBI/Front%20Royal%20weather%20station).
-These records go back to 1995.
+For studies requiring data prior to 2009, we recommend:

+3- **Front Royal weather station**.
+This is a nearby off-site weather station, with records going back to 1995.
+Data are available through [NOAA](http://www.ncdc.noaa.gov/cdo-web/datatools/findstation), with some records archived [here](https://github.com/forestgeo/Climate/tree/master/Met_Station_Data/SCBI/Front%20Royal%20weather%20station) for convenience.

-We also have monthly [**PRISM**](http://prism.oregonstate.edu/) data at 800m. resolution for 1930-2015.
-These data are is available upon request from Kristina Anderson-Teixeira.
+4- [**PRISM climate data**](http://prism.oregonstate.edu/).
+We have monthly data for 1930-2015 at 800m spatial resolution, which are available upon request from Kristina Anderson-Teixeira.